TanghuiL/Web-scraping---tables-/README.md

 What I did here
 	1. The first thing I did was scraping a complex table listing all the States in the United States using BeautifulSoup and Requests
 	2. Scraped data was then stored in database using SQLite
-	3. Variable distribution and correlation was visualized to make basic sense of the data.
+	3. Data was retrieved and visualized.

 Requirements
 	0. Python 3.x